ita-social-projects/VictoryCenter-Back/README.md

   Contact your mentors to be added to the `ita-social-projects` organization in SonarCloud.
 You should also have **Browse** and **Execute Analysis** permissions on the `ita-social-projects_VictoryCenter-Back project`.

 - Personal SonarCloud token
   Go to SonarCloud → My Account → Security → Generate Tokens.
-Create a token named VS-SonarLint with analysis scope.
-Store it securely in your OS keychain or IDE credential manager.
+Create a token named VictoryCenter-Back with analysis scope.

 - Local repo clone of this project

-- IDE installed: Visual Studio (2019+), VS Code or Rider
+- IDE installed: Visual Studio 2022, VS Code or Rider

 # 2. Set up .editorconfig